N-DiLo/bio_app/README.md

 ## Architecture & Dependencies

-This app implements the Model View View Model (MVVM) architecture and uses the following dependencies: 👇🏽
+This app implements the Model View View Model (MVVM) architecture and uses the following dependencies:

 # GitHub Access:

+For enabling users click and access github account in app, the dependency below was utilized: 👇🏽

 - [Url Launcher](https://pub.dev/packages/url_launcher)

-# App Font
+# App Font:

+The app makes use of the **_Salsa & Inter_** from Google.
+Thus, the google fonts package was used: 👇🏽

 - [Google Fonts](https://pub.dev/packages/google_fonts)